tamhpn/p0/README.md

 `javac FileManager.java'

 Run:
 `java FileManager (directory path)` will print the files and folders in the given directory to Standard Output.
-If no directory is given, the root directory is used (currently configured as `/` for a Linux system).
+If no directory is given, the home directory is used ($HOME).